AndrewPiroli/Batch-MAC-Tracer/README.md

 * Only works with Cisco IOS/IOS-XE devices (device type hardcoded to "cisco_ios" and uses `show mac address table`, `show cdp neighbors detail`, and `show etherchannel summary`)

-* When parsing EtherChannel links, it assumes the first one listed in `show etherchannel summary` is up and working.

 * Assumes password and enable secret are the same

 * Assumes login directly to enable/privileged exec